omunroe-com/leinwiki/Upgrading.md

 ## Gotchas

+Leiningen 2 uses jars straight from the local maven repository (`~/.m2`), rather than also copying jars into the project's `lib` directory as 1.x does.

 While Leiningen 2 is fairly stable, it's not quite ready for a release candidate yet; there are still a few features missing.
 In particular if you need shell wrappers or the ability to selectively clean